lorenzo-zappone/data-engineer-cloudwalk/README.md

 ```

 5. **Automation:**
-   - The `run.sh` script automates the ETL process, including data extraction, loading, and transformation when the docker container is created.
+   - The `run.sh` script automates the ETL process on the postgreSQL, including data extraction, loading, and transformation when the docker container is created.

+6. **Airflow**
+   - The `gdp_data_pipeline` dag orchestrates the whole ETL process.
+As a plus, to simulate real world data pipeline applications, other than the postgreSQL locally with Docker, a database was deployed on Render (free tier - PostgreSQL).

 ## Running the ETL Process Manually